dreamgrove/dreamgrove/content/balance/guide/mythic-plus.md

 - {{< spell 279646 "Lively Spirit" "ptr" >}} - Though Lively Spirit requires more communication, it can be potent for burst in both single target and multi-target, granting both decent multi-target and single target damage overall unlike most of our considerable Mythic+ traits and easily being our best trait.
 It is not recommended to use this trait without voice communication.

-- {{< spell 280555 "Archive of the Titans" "live" >}} - The recommended trait to use if you can't take advantage of Lively Spirit.
-Archive is a nice mix of single target and multi-target while also being sustained.
+- {{< spell 288989 "Treacherous Covenant" >}} - The recommended trait to use if you can't take advantage of Lively Spirit.
+Covenant is a nice mix of single target and multi-target while also being sustained.

+- {{< spell 273389 "Power of the Moon" >}} - a single trait of Power of the Moon is quite powerful for aoe, further traits aren't nearly as useful though.

 - Stat Increasing Traits - Generic Stat increasing traits such as {{< spell 280429 "Swirling Sands" "live" >}} or {{< spell 273823 "Blightborne Infusion" "live" >}} can be a decent choice especially if you lack the prior listed traits.
 These traits much like Lively Spirit act as a mix of single target and multi-target, but don't require communication.